JonasHellgren/MachineLearning/src/main/java/policy_gradient_problems/documentation/markdown/multi_step_return_calculation.md

 If isEndExperienceFail() is true the episode ended in fail state.
 In this case we want tEnd to cover the entire episode.
 The reason is that we want to learn also from steps/states close to T. This is done by setting tEnd as nofExperiences.
 If isEndExperienceFail() is false the episode ended in non fail state.
-In this case tEnd must be restricted so wrong learning not will take place from steps outside T. This is done by setting tEnd as nofExperiences-n+1.
+In this case tEnd can be restricted so wrong learning not will take place from steps outside T. This is done by setting tEnd as nofExperiences-n+1.
 Or phrased differently, only states present earlier in the episode will be updated if not ending in fail state.
 The reason is that future, t+tHorizon, state values are not known for states later in the episode.
+For some environments (maze for example) learning shall be from all experiences.
+In such case the flag isUseAllExperiences is true.

     T = length(episode_history)

     # Determine the episode outcome and set tEnd accordingly
-    If terminal state is a failure:
-        tEnd = T - 1
+    If terminal state is a failure OR isUseAllExperiences: tEnd = T - 1
     Else:
         tEnd = max(0, T - N) # Skip the last N states for non-failures